Trendy

 Petroleum geologists explore the Earth for oil and gas deposits.
 They analyze geological information to identify sites that should be explored.
 They collect rock and sediment samples from sites through drilling and other methods and test the samples for the presence of oil and gas.

-READ ALSO: How do I get out of a toxic on and off relationship?
+READ ALSO: How do I know the compression level of a JPEG?

 How long does it take to get a masters in geology?